 Exercising is easier said than done.
-This is especially true for people who have intellectual and developmental (I/DD) disabilities, including those on the autism spectrum, as they often require support and expert teachers to participate in activities.
+This is especially true for people who have intellectual and developmental (I/DD) disabilities, including those on the autism spectrum, as they often require support and specialized teachers to participate in activities.
 Many gyms, however, are expensive to join, and the costs add up should someone be interested in taking classes.

 With this in mind, Jake Allyne and Steve Goodman, founders of the Westchester County-based inclusive fitness center, Breakthrough Fit Co., started The Breakthrough Fund.
 Its goal: To help those with disabilities who want to get healthy but are in need of financial aid to do so.